greatmetis/ftr-codetest/README.md

 # For The Record Code Test

-This project is created by [Vue-CLI](https://cli.vuejs.org/) version2.6.11 and Tailwindcss version2.2.17
+This project is created by [Vue-CLI](https://cli.vuejs.org/) version2.6.11 and [Tailwindcss](https://tailwindcss.com/docs/installation) version2.2.17

-Please see the complie version at
+Please see the complie version at https://greatmetis.github.io/ftr-codetest/

 ## Project setup

-Before we move on, please ensure you have install node, npm and git.
+_Before we move on, please ensure you have install node, npm and git._

+Firstly, Clone or download the source code from https://github.com/greatmetis/ftr-codetest

 `npm install` : this command will install all tools that we need to develop this application